jkimthu/history-lessons/README.md

 	-- overall: this represents a regulation at the single cell level

 C2.
 Traits binned by nutrient phase at birth
 	- nutrient phase defines the start of the low as the first bin (bin 1) and the start of the high being the the start of the second half of bins (if 24 bins total, high phase starts at bin 13)
+	- quite difficult to look at, due to lack of data throughout the period